Our Ministry Partner

 The 4H (habitat for humanity-style hope homes) is a ministry of CBM that has seen the most disadvantaged families with poor habitats get a decent home.
 Aimed at giving hope to the families and declaring the love of God to them through this program, CBM through God’s grace was able to build four such homes for four families.
 Glory to God for huge provision from support through DHI.
 In 2018, CBM and DHI partnered with Paradigm Foundation and since then three more houses have been completed and ground broken for the fourth.

-Community Outreach continues with two churches (500+ members), a Discipleship Training Program, an annual Pastor’s Conference, Alcohol Rehabilitation ministry and hope to the fatherless, widows, and the destitute through the Camp Brethren Benevolence Program.
+Community Outreach continues with two churches (500+ members), a Discipleship Training Program, an annual Pastor’s Conference, Alcohol Rehabilitation ministry along with hope and support to the fatherless, widows, and the destitute through the Camp Brethren Benevolence Program.

 We thank God for all that have stood with us in this noble task.
 To God be the glory!